Xinjing Wang MD, PhD, FACMG

 Assistant Medical Director

 Dr. Chen-Deutsch is board certified in Clinical Molecular Genetics by the American Board of Medical Genetics and Genomics (ABMGG).
 She completed a Clinical Molecular Genetics fellowship at the Institute of Genomic Medicine in New Jersey Medical School at Rutgers University, where she focused on cancer genetics testing.
-Dr. Chen-Deutsch earned a Ph.D. in Molecular Pathology from Rutgers New Jersey Medical School and a M.D. from Nanjing Medical University in China.
-During her research career she studied a variety of topics, including innate immunity in human lung infections, induction of differentiation in human leukemia cells, and low dose ionizing radiation-induced DNA damage recognition/repair in human cells.
-Before Dr. Chen-Deutsch came to U.S. to pursue her Ph.D., she was a Laboratory Medicine Pathologist in China.
+Dr. Chen-Deutsch earned a PhD in Molecular Pathology from Rutgers New Jersey Medical School and an MD from Nanjing Medical University in China.
+During her research career, she studied a variety of topics, including innate immunity in human lung infections, induction of differentiation in human leukemia cells, and low dose ionizing radiation-induced DNA damage recognition/repair in human cells.
+Before Dr. Chen-Deutsch came to the U.S. to pursue her PhD, she was a Laboratory Medicine Pathologist in China.
 Dr. Chen-Deutsch is the Assistant Medical Director at CTGT.